-Restriction easing by the Scottish Government has now entered the final stage of Phase Two in the transition to exiting lockdown.
+Restriction easing by the Scottish Government has now entered Phase 3 in the transition to exiting lockdown.
 Safety is our first priority for the people who live and work in the National Park, COVID-19 has not gone away.
-You will now find that some car parks, toilets, facilities and businesses are open.
+You will now find that most car parks, toilets, facilities and businesses are open.
 Please plan ahead if you intend to visit areas within the Park, check websites in advance and take care when you travel.

 Visit our Frequently Asked Questions section for more information on visiting the National Park.

-Check relevant websites for the areas or places you intend to visit for latest information.
+Check relevant websites for the areas or places you intend to visit for the latest information.
 Check your travel route for any disruptions.
-Takeaways and some food outlets are now open but check ahead to be sure.
 Take your rubbish home with you.
 ‘Go before you go’ – some public toilet facilities are opening but always be prepared for closures.
+Planning on visiting with your campervan or caravan please book ahead.
 Don’t add to the busyness, if an area feels too busy then it is too busy, have a backup plan if you need to move on.
 Please do not light fires or BBQs in public outdoor areas at the present time.
 Be mindful of local residents and communities who live and work in the areas you are visiting, please be kind.

-If you choose to travel, please consider the advice issued by Transport Scotland. please consider the advice issued by Transport Scotland – only travel if your journey is essential – for work or shopping.
+Before you travel, please consider the advice issued by Transport Scotland and remember, wearing a mask is mandatory on public transport.
 Consider walking or cycling, if you can.
-Plan your journey and leave additional time due to temporary restrictions or changes to timetables.
+Plan your journey, and leave additional time due to temporary restrictions or changes to timetables.
 Pay for your journey in advance online if you can to reduce cash handling.